Athletic Rehabilitation Therapy Certification & Exams

 Students in their final semester of an ARTI accredited programme are entitled to sit the ARTI certification examination.
 If this examination is passed successfully, certified membership status is pending demonstration of successful completion of the academic programme.

-BOC certified Athletic Trainers and CATA certifed Athletic Therapists may apply to undertake the ARTI certification examination as part of the Mutual Recogntion Arrangement.
+BOC Certified Athletic Trainers and CATA Certified Athletic Therapists may apply to undertake the ARTI certification examination as part of the Mutual Recognition Arrangement.
 For more details please see MRA candidates.